CSCfi/csc-user-guide/docs/apps/gaussian.md

 For optimal performance of Gaussian jobs on CSC's servers it is beneficial to make some efficiency considerations.
 Some hints on how to estimate memory and disk requirements can be found [here](http://gaussian.com/running/?tabid=3).

-### Using local disk on Puhti
+### Using local disk on Puhti-rhel7

 Particularly some of the wavefunction-based electron correlation methods can be very disk I/O intensive.
-Such jobs benefit from using the fast [NMVE local disk](../../computing/running/creating-job-scripts-puhti/#local-storage) on Puhti.
+Such jobs benefit from using the fast [NMVE local disk](../../computing/running/creating-job-scripts-puhti/#local-storage) on Puhti-rhel7.
 Using local disk for such jobs will also reduce the overall load on the Lustre parallel file system.

-On Puhti you can request your Gaussian job to use local disk by submitting the job with the 'subg16_nvme' script:
+On Puhti-rhel7 you can request your Gaussian job to use local disk by submitting the job with the 'subg16_nvme' script:

 ```text
 subg16_nvme time jobname <billing project id> diskspace